Letters from Lodi

-“Labor shortage these days is such that we can pick and choose our clients, and so our preference is not to work with one-offs, or companies who can offer just occasional work.
-We prefer vineyard management companies that need help all year-round—pruning in the winter, shoot thinning in the spring, dropping fruit and removing leaves in the summer.
+“Labor shortage these days is such that we can pick and choose our clients, and so our preference is not to work with one-offs or companies who can offer just occasional work.
+We prefer vineyard management companies that need help all year-round—pruning in the winter, shooting thinning in the spring, dropping fruit, and removing leaves in the summer.

 “And the faster and easier to pick, the more money you make since they get paid primarily by the ton.
 On the other hand, when vineyards are not properly maintained there’s more chance for injuries.
 You can get hurt when you have to fight through leaves and canes to get at the fruit, and of course, these vineyards are slower to pick.
 Usually, when we know we are working with vineyards that haven’t been properly managed, we’ll negotiate for a higher price.
 Our priority is to always make sure our guys are making their money.
 That’s how we are able to keep the large numbers of people needed to supply our farming services.